You can use Google Analytics to fine-tune your help center. This article covers two common maintenance tasks:

 - Enter any of your known office IP addresses.

-The filter removes any traffic that comes from your agents when they access Help Center from any of the specified IP addresses.
+The filter removes any traffic that comes from your agents when they access your help center from any of the specified IP addresses.